 It will then scan for items and components you can remove.
 Once loaded, you can then select things you want to remove and click on Remove files to remove them.

-How to Fix Disk Cleanup stuck on Mixed Reality
+Fix Disk Cleanup crashes or stuck on Mixed Reality

 If you insist to fix the old Disk Cleanup tool, here’s what you can do.
 Since Disk Cleanup is a system tool in Windows, if it’s corrupted, running SFC (System File Checker) and DISM (Deployment Imaging and Servicing Management) in the command prompt may be able to fix it.